-When it comes to finding good running shoes for new runners, the choice available is mind blowing.
+When it comes to finding good running shoes, as a new it can be a bit bewildering.
+The choice available is mind blowing!

 Walk into any high street sports shop and you are presented with walls full of trainers all vying for your attention.